March 26, 2026 (3mo ago)

 Related: Next.js hosting cost calculator — calculate your exact Vercel bill

-Four CPU-hours sounds generous until you run server-side rendered pages.
-A Next.js app with dynamic routes that averages 50ms of CPU per request burns through 4 CPU-hours in about 288,000 requests.
-That's roughly 9,600 requests per day -- fine for a portfolio site, tight for anything with an API layer.
+4 CPU-hours burns fast on SSR.
+A Next.js app with dynamic routes averaging 50ms CPU per request exhausts 4 CPU-hours in about 288,000 requests — roughly 9,600 requests/day.
+That's fine for a portfolio site, but tight for anything with an API layer.

 Related: 5 ways to deploy a Next.js app in 2026